ClockworkNet/watirsauce/README.md

 ## What is it?

-Levaraging [SauceLabs](https://saucelabs.com) and WatirWebdriver, WatirSauce allows you to configure a YAML file, run a command, and take screenshots in all of your favorite browsers.
+Levaraging [SauceLabs](https://saucelabs.com) and Watir, WatirSauce allows you to configure a YAML file, run a command, and take screenshots in all of your favorite browsers.
 It also supports parallel execution.
 This reduces the amount of time required to test 2 pages on 15 browsers down from 45 minutes to less than 5.

 ## Requirements